-Read the full review: Nvidia GeForce RTX 2070
+Read the full review: Nvidia Geforce RTX 2060 Super

-Read the full review: PNY GeForce GTX 1660 Ti XLR8 Gaming OC
+Read the full review: Nvidia GeForce GTX 1660 Super

 If you're involved in creative workloads like 3D design or video editing, you might be running into some serious VRAM needs.
 In those cases, it can be worth it to have a graphics card that is going to give you tons of headroom to keep information in the GPU's memory, instead of constantly needing to load it in from your storage solution.
 While it comes at a high price, Nvidia's Quadro RTX 6000 loads up on 24GB of GDDR6 memory while also packing plenty of performance.
 And, you can combine multiple cards for even more performance.